mrcxmrj/elevator-simulation/README.md

 This simplifies the implementation, but introduces coverage problems - there is a possibility of "starving" outlier floors if not enough elevators are available.
 In the future I plan to improve this by adding a request queue and dispatching elevators in a way that minimizes direction changes.

+## Usage
+- top panel allows you to adjust simulation parameters
+- use the buttons on the left to call an elevator to a specific floor
+- use the buttons inside elevators to pick the floor you want to move to

 ## Setup
 To use this app locally, clone this repository and install required dependencies:
 ```bash